zamalali/langchain-code/docs/cli.md

-The CLI provides a rich and interactive session UI using the `rich` library.
-This enhances the user experience by providing:
+The CLI provides a rich and interactive session UI, powered by the `rich` library, to enhance the user experience.
+This includes:

 - An engaging ASCII banner for the LangCode application, displayed upon startup.
 - A dynamic status panel that provides real-time information about the current provider, project directory, and other relevant session details.